Trivium (band): Lyrical themes

-The band's lead singer, Matt Heafy, has also been the primary lyricist since his early days as a member.
+Heafy has been the primary lyricist since his early days as a member.
 He is known for his poetic style of lyrics and the usage of archaic words.
 Growing up, Heafy experienced anxiety, teenage angst, and occasional thoughts of suicide; several songs from the album Ascendancy, such as "Rain", "Suffocating Sight", and "Departure", deal with these issues.
 Although not a victim himself, he also wrote the song "A Gunshot to the Head of Trepidation" on the topic of domestic violence and child abuse, inspired by the stories of some of his peers.

 Lyrical themes on the album The Crusade includes famous killings.
-"Entrance of the Conflagration" is about Andrea Yates's murder of her five children, "Unrepentant" is about Nazir Ahmad's murder of his three daughters and stepdaughter, "Contempt Breeds Contamination" is about the death of Amadou Diallo, and "And Sadness Will Sear" is based upon the murder of Matthew Shepard.
+"Entrance of the Conflagration" is about Andrea Yates's murder of her five children, "Contempt Breeds Contamination" is about the death of Amadou Diallo, and "And Sadness Will Sear" is based upon the murder of Matthew Shepard.

 Many of the songs on Shogun draw lyrical inspiration from Greek mythology.
 "Into the Mouth of Hell We March" and "Torn Between Scylla and Charybdis" detail the story of Odysseus choosing whether to face the giant whirlpool Charybdis or the six-headed monster Scylla.
 "He Who Spawned the Furies" is about the Titan Cronos devouring his children and castrating his father Uranus, creating Aphrodite and the Erinýes (the Furies).
 "Of Prometheus and the Crucifix" references the daily torment of Prometheus and alludes to crucifixion of Jesus.
 "Like Callisto to a Star in Heaven" is written from the perspective of the nymph Callisto, detailing her rape and impregnation by Zeus and her transformations into a bear and into Ursa Major.
 Mythological lyrics returned on In the Court of the Dragon.
 Inspired by fantasy literature, the band made up its own mythology on the album.
 Lyrical content on The Sin and the Sentence and What the Dead Men Say were inspired by modern aspects of life, such as social media and artificial intelligence as well as general themes such as war, history and religion.